ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 SYNOPSIS
      screencapture [-SWCTMPcimswxto] file
 ```
 I learned `<file>` is the path to destination of where the screenshot will be saved.
 I also knew that I wanted to select only a portion of the screen with my mouse when taking the screenshot.
-After exploring the documentation for this utility more I found the following flag.
+After exploring the documentation for this utility more I found the following flag:
 ```
 -s      Only allow mouse selection mode.
 ```